infinum/eightshift-docs/docs/libs/di-container.md

 title: Dependency injection container
 ---

 Dependency injection is a way of implementing inversion of control design pattern.
-It's used to handle the dependencies between multiple classes without directly instantiating one class in another - which causes tight coupling in the code, and makes it less testable and harder to maintain.
+It's used to handle the dependencies between multiple classes without the direct instantiation of one class in another - which causes tight coupling in the code, and makes it less testable and harder to maintain.

 Eightshift libs are using [PHP-DI](http://php-di.org/) as an implementation of a dependency injection container.
 We'll explain the implementation by following the [eightshift-boilerplate](https://github.com/infinum/eightshift-boilerplate/blob/develop/src/class-main.php) example.